apache/pulsar/site2/docs/administration-load-balance.md

 For example, assume you have three brokers, the average broker usage of broker1 is 40%, the average broker usage of broker2 and broker3 is 10%, then the cluster average usage is 20% ((40% + 10% + 10%) / 3).
 If you set `loadBalancerBrokerThresholdShedderPercentage` to `10`, then only broker1's certain bundles get unloaded, because the average usage of broker1 is greater than the sum of the cluster average usage (20%) plus `loadBalancerBrokerThresholdShedderPercentage`(10%).

-However, in some special cases, the above default strategy may cause low-load machines to be idle forever.
+However, in some special cases, the above default strategy cannot leverage the resources of low-load or idle machines.

 For example: